jgaa/VikingGTD/README.md

  - Make the application easy to translate into new languages.
  - Allow users to collaborate with Projects and to delegate Actions to others.

+## License
+VikingGTD is Released under GPLv3.
+It is free.
+As in Free Beer.
+As in Free Air.